filakhtov/gentoo-use-docs/dev-lang/python.md

 The flag should only be enabled on systems that participate in IPv6-capable networks.

-### libressl
-The flag changes the SSL backend library used by the Python from the OpenSSL to the LibreSSL.
-This flag does nothing if the `ssl` flag is disabled.

-This flag must only ever be set system-wide, because it is impossible to have both the OpenSSL and the LibreSSL installed on the same system.

 ### ncurses
 Enables the `_curses`, the `_curses_panel` and the dependent Python modules.
 These modules provide an interface for portable advanced terminal handling using the `ncurses` library.
 They also provide window management like functionality in a terminal.
 If the flag is disabled, add these modules to the `PYTHON_DISABLE_MODULES` environment variable for the duration of the build to avoid installing them.